gbif/hp-vtatlasoflife/home.md

 permalink: /
 ---

-Vermont Atlas of Life GBIF Data explorer
+Vermont Atlas of Life GBIF Data Explorer

+An online platform provided by GBIF for exploring biodiversity information in Vermont

 Discovering and Sharing Biodiversity Knowledge

-An online platform provided by GBIF for exploring biodiversity information in Vermont.